s-p-n/scope/README.md

 	npm i -g scope-lang

-Scope also has an Tag type (as in XML tag), to make front-end web development easier.
+Scope also has a Tag type (as in XML tag), to make front-end web development easier.
 So hyperscript is also required to run your transpiled Scope programs.

 	npm i hyperscript